Standard Operating

 This section of the Manual sets out The Nature Conservancy's Standard Operating Procedure, requirements and guidelines for wildland fire.
 The difference between these three types of rules is explained below.

-Standard Operating Procedures (SOP): As specified in the Conservancy's Policies and Procedures Manual (available on the TNC Intranet), compliance with all SOPs is mandatory.
-Unless specified otherwise in a particular standard operating procedure, only the Director of the Worldwide Office function responsible for issuing a particular standard operating procedure has the authority to grant an exception to the procedure.
+Standard Operating Procedures (SOP): As specified in the Conservancy's Policies and Procedures Manual (available on the TNC Connect internal network), compliance with all SOPs is mandatory.
+Unless specified otherwise in a particular standard operating procedure, only the director of the Worldwide Office function responsible for issuing a particular standard operating procedure has the authority to grant an exception to the procedure.

-Requirements: Requirements apply to all burns and can only be exempted by the Fire Management Coordinator.
+Requirements: Requirements apply to all fires, wildfire and prescribed burns, and can only be exempted by the Fire Management Coordinator.